dqops/dqo/docs/checks/column/strings/string-match-date-regex-percent.md

 **string match date regex percent** checks

 **Description**
-Column check that calculates percentage of values that match the date regex in a column.
+Column check that calculates the percentage of values that match the date regex in a column.

 ___